stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/cell-types-annotation/README.md

 ## Folder content
 This folder contains a script tasked to identify cell types annotation with SingleR by using a broad and fine resolution labeling across the project.
+There is also a script to identify and annotate cell types by using a list of gene markers.

 ## Folder structure